No-deal Brexit: Citizen rights during transitional period

 Child allowance for single parents (børnetilskud)

-Danish child allowance for single parents (børnetilskud) will not be made available for children residing in the UK after 29 March 2019.
+Danish child allowance (børnetilskud) will not be made available for children residing in the UK after withdrawal.

 Unemployment benefits and sickness benefits

-Danish unemployment benefits and sickness benefits will not be available to citizens in the UK after 29 March 2019.
+Danish unemployment benefits and sickness benefits will not be available to citizens in the UK after withdrawal.
 Current beneficiaries residing in the UK will retain their right to receive sickness benefit as long as they continue to meet the criteria until the benefit period expires.
+Current beneficiaries of unemployment benefit who seek work in the UK in a period of maximum three months will retain their right to receive unemployment benefit till the end of the period of three months.

 This applies to all citizens (Danish, EU and UK citizens) who reside in the UK and to UK citizens residing in another European Member State.

-Frontier workers who work in Denmark but reside in the UK or an EU Member State by 29 March 2019 are eligible to sickness benefits even though they do not reside in Denmark.
+Frontier workers who work in Denmark but reside in the UK or an EU Member State by the date of withdrawal are eligible to sickness benefits even though they do not reside in Denmark.
 Naturally under condition that all other eligibility criteria are fulfilled.

 Parental leave benefits (barselsdagpenge)

-Current beneficiaries of parental leave benefits residing in the UK will retain their eligibility and the disbursement after 29 March 2019 and future beneficiaries will similarly retain this right provided that they resided in Denmark at the beginning of the leave.
+Current beneficiaries of parental leave benefits residing in the UK will retain their eligibility and the disbursement after the withdrawal date and future beneficiaries will similarly retain this right provided that they resided in Denmark at the beginning of the leave.

 Frontier workers, however, are eligible even if they did not reside in Denmark at the beginning of the leave provided that the other conditions for receiving the benefit are fulfilled.